Maximum Intended Load

 Step 5: Match Ladder Type to Job

 Not all ladders are created equal.
-Still, step ladders, extension ladders, and multi-position ladders each have unique load-bearing characteristics.
+Step ladders, extension ladders, and multi-position ladders each have unique load-bearing characteristics.
 Make sure you’re using the right type for the task and that it meets the required duty rating.

 Common Mistakes / What Most People Get Wrong